The Best Riads in Marrakesh

 Everyday food stalls & Traditional snacks: As night falls, the food stalls are all the rage on the large square.
 Dozens of barbecues are set up in no time at all and the big evening cook-off starts.
 Adventurous foodies can sample local specialties such as sheep’s brain, offal and snail soup.

 Riads & Accommodations: Marrakech’s Riad hotels are one of a kind in the world.
 Oriental design transforms historic old town houses into fairytale parlors, as imagined in the stories of the Arabian Nights.
 These are charming, small hotels with romantically decorated courtyards, and rooftop terraces that often have a traditional hammam.
-More modern hotels, such as the Riad Al Assala or the Riad Sapphire & Spa, combine their oriental design with contemporary decor.
+More modern hotels combine their oriental design with contemporary decor.

 Riads Marrakech, Morocco © Selman Marrakech